 Services of Holy Communion are held every 3rd Sunday at 9am.

 Please note that there will not be a service in January 2017.
+Next service will be on Sunday 19th February.

 The Chapel is also available for weddings - please check with the Churchwarden or Church of England website for eligibility criteria; baptisms and funerals.
 Details are on our Links Page.